Bharathkumarraju/python_sphinx/docs/_build/html/_sources/index.rst.txt

 Welcome to the Hooq-Cloudsre Workbook !

-The intent of this workbook is to motivate developers to make use of monohooq repo, Terraform for Infrastructure as a code (IaaC)  and enable them to do Application Onboarding on their own.
+The intent of this workbook is to motivate developers to make use of monohooq repo.

+We used Terraform to write  Infrastructure as a code (IaaC)

 Knowledge in AWS, Terraform, Ansible are preferred.
 Background in python is not required, but it is recommended.